Mahmud Shah III of Johor: Treaty with the Dutch

 During the early part of his reign, the office of Yamtuan Muda was held by the powerful Bugis chief, Daeng Kemboja.
 Mahmud Shah III came of age at a time when Bugis-Dutch trade rivalry was intensifying.
 He exploited the rivalry by concluding a treaty of protection with Dutch East India Company on board the Utrecht on 10 November 1784 in which he was accorded the style of 'Most Serene Prince' (Doorlugtigen Vorst).
+This was signed after the Bugis had been defeated in the preceding Riau War of 1783–1784.

 The treaty called for the end of the Bugis monopoly over the office of Yamtuan Muda and prohibited other Bugis from holding office within Johor's administration.
 It also demanded the expulsion of all Bugis not born or bred in Riau.
 Additionally, the treaty allowed the Dutch to post a Resident in Johor.
 Shortly thereafter.
 Mahmud Shah III retreated to Pahang.
 All-out conflict soon erupted between the Dutch and the Bugis.
 Hostilities continued until 1795, when the Dutch succeeded in ousting the Bugis chief, Raja Ali from Riau, allowing Mahmud Shah III to return to his capital.